Genre: Historical Fiction

 About Ruta Sepetys

-Ruta Sepetys is an author whose works include Between Shades of Gray, Out of the Easy, Salt to the Sea, Ashes in the Snow, and The Fountains of Silence.
+Ruta Sepetys is an author whose works include Between Shades of Gray, Out of the Easy, Salt to the Sea, Ashes in the Snow, I Must Betray You, and The Fountains of Silence.
 She currently lives in Nashville, Tennessee.
 Visit the author’s website →